owlab-exp/fresto-aum/README.md

 ==========

 This repository is to maintain a target application under monitoring (aum).
-This aum is based on following frameworks;
+This aum is based on following frameworks and codes;
+- jQuery
 - Spring framework
 - MyBATIS
 - MySQL
-And its UI will include jQuery use.
+- And additional codes to emit monitoring data